mattweirick/mattweirick.github.io/files/elevator-talk.md

 In 2019, Jennifer Nardine found that, for academic liaison librarians, "lack of personal agency is the primary contributor to a sense of burnout."

 I don't know if you've heard, but burnout's bad!
 It's not like trying to get to the bottom of that bacon-scented candle I got gifted last Christmas and celebrating victoriously as I tossed it out.
 Burnout has psychological and physical impacts on our bodies and is a significant predictor of a whole list of negative health outcomes.
 Imagine Martin Luther's theses and then add on a CVS receipt.

+This doesn't only matter for academic librarians.
+If we're thinking about instruction specifically, then burned out librarians likely aren't designing and delivering the best instructional experiences for our students or pursuing innovative teaching methods with our faculty.
+If we think more broadly across all of the functions of the library and the people with whom librarians interact, the results could be disastrous: like the library ghost in Ghostbusters or Tammy 2 in Parks and Rec.

 So, I'm just curious about job control among librarians, and specifically librarians with instruction responsibilities.
 When we teach, we're often invited into other people's classes, which I think might already lower feelings of control in those settings.
 Most importantly, I'm curious to know what we can do to increase job control for librarians to help reduce burnout.
 You might also consider throwing us raises and vacation days, but I digress.